csomh/mod_wsgi-decorators-reproducer/README.md

 The above works if the app is running on top of Fedora Linux 34 (`make f34`), which has Apache/2.4.51, mod_wsgi/4.7.1, Python/3.9.

+Running a similar code in an interactive Python interpreter or as a standalone Python script also works as expected on Fedora Linux 35, Python 3.10.